CtrlK

 Distinctiveness Conflict Risk

-Occupies a clear niche around skill diagnosis and optimization with very specific trigger terms.
-The domain of 'skill execution issues' like 'context explosion' and 'long-tail forgetting' is distinctive and unlikely to conflict with other skills.
+Occupies a clear niche around skill diagnosis and optimization with very specific trigger terms like 'skill tuning' and 'skill debug' that are unlikely to conflict with other skills.
+The specific issue types (context explosion, long-tail forgetting) further distinguish it.

 3 / 3